-governor, mayor) and judicial branch (e.g., county and circuit courts). itrand: FINANCIAL LITERA and: FINANCIAL LITERACY Standard 1: Earning Incom ne BENCHMARK CODE BENCHMARK SS.4.FL.1.1 People have many different types of jobs from which to choose.
-Identify different jobs requiring people to have different skills.
-Remarks and Examples: Make a list of different types of jobs and describe the different skills associated with each job.
+nd: FINANCIAL LITERACY Indard 1: Earning Income SS.4.FL.1.1 People have many different types of jobs from which to choose.
+Identify different jobs requiring people thave different skills.
+Remarks and Examples: Make a list of different types of jobs and describe the different skills associated we each job.
 SS.4.FL.1.2 People earn an income when they are hired by an employer to work at a job.
 Explain why employers are willing to pay people to do their work.
 SS.4.FL.1.3 Workers are paid for their labor in different ways such as wages, salaries, or commissions.
-Explain the ways i which workers are paid.
+Explain the wa which workers are paid.
 Remarks and Examples: Explain how a waitress, a teacher, and a realtor are paid.
 SS.4.FL.1.4 People can earn interest income from letting other people borrow their money.
 Explain why banks and financial institutions pay people interest when they deposit their money at those institutions.
 SS.4.FL.1.5 People can earn income by renting their property to other people.
 Identify different types of property (such as apartments, automobiles, or tools) that people own and on which rent is paid.
 SS.4.FL.1.6 Describe ways that people who own a business can earn a profit, which is a source of income.
 SS.4.FL.1.7 Entrepreneurs are people who start new businesses.
-Entrepreneurs do not know if their new businesses will be successful and earn a profit.
+Entrepreneurs do not know if their new businesses to be successful and earn a profit.
 Identify ways in which starting a business is risky for entrepreneurs.
 Remarks and Examples: Read a children's book about an entrepreneur and identify the type of business started, the possible risks of running the business, and what the entrepreneur expected to earn.
 SS.4.FL.1.8 Income earned from working and most other sources of income are taxed.
-Describe ways that the revenue from these taxes is used to pay for government provided goods and services.
+Describe ways that the revent from these taxes is used to pay for government provided goods and services.
 Remarks and Examples: Describe examples of government-provided goods and services that are paid for with taxes.